Malaysian court to deliver verdict in corruption trial of former first lady Rosmah

 Rosmah has argued that she was framed by her former aide as well as several government and company officials involved in the project.

+The High Court will likely hear the application before delivering its decision, a prosecutor told Reuters.

-She also faces 17 charges of money laundering and tax evasion for illegally receiving 7.1 million ringgit ($1.58 million) between 2013 and 2017 in a separate case.
+Rosmah also faces 17 charges of money laundering and tax evasion for illegally receiving 7.1 million ringgit between 2013 and 2017 in a separate case.
 That trial has not yet commenced pending efforts by Rosmah to recuse the presiding judge.

 Najib's election defeat came amid public outrage over the 1MDB scandal, which is the subject of corruption and money laundering investigations in at least six countries.

-The U.S. Department of Justice allege that $4.5 billion were stolen from 1MDB, about $1 billion of which made their way into Najib's personal bank accounts.
+The U.S. Department of Justice alleges that $4.5 billion were stolen from 1MDB, about $1 billion of which made their way into Najib's personal bank accounts.

-Malaysian police seized around $275 million in cash and jewelry, handbags, watches and other luxury goods in raids on homes linked to the couple in 2018.
+Malaysian police seized around $275 million in cash and jewellery, handbags, watches and other luxury goods in raids on homes linked to the couple in 2018.

 ($1 = 4.4880 ringgit)